cloudmesh-community/book/chapters/prg/python/cloudmesh/installation.md

 ```

 We will start with the basic cloudmesh functionality at this time and
-only install the shell and some common API's.
+only install the shell and some common APIs.

 ```bash
 $ cloudmesh-installer git clone cms